muaz-khan/WebRTC-Experiment/RTCMultiConnection/README.md

 ##### `session`

-Possible values for the `session` object:
+This object lets you set the session.
+Possible values are:

 ```javascript
 audio: true